Cloud-based phone systems vs. on-premises systems

 • Choice of hardware includes desktop, mobile, and SIP desk and conference phones

-• Video and audio conferencing comes standard
+• Video and audio conferencing come standard

 • Built-in analytics to drive productivity and performance